Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Results

 \FloatBarrier

-For mortality, the CN-PR policy shows a strong positive association between policy deviation and risk ($\beta = 0.48$), closely matching mortality- and SOFA-Lac–based policies (both $\beta \approx 0.50$), indicating similar alignment with survival outcomes.

-In contrast, for recovery-related outcomes, the CN-PR policy exhibits the largest effect sizes.
-It shows the strongest associations for organ support–free days ($\beta = -0.84$) and time to shock resolution ($\beta = 7.79$), indicating that agreement with the policy is more tightly coupled with improved recovery trajectories compared to baseline reward formulations.
-Notably, these improvements are not solely attributable to the use of dense reward signals.
-While CN-PR provides temporally informative supervision, it consistently outperforms the NEWS2-based reward, which is also dense and derived from physiological measurements.
-This indicates that the observed gains arise from the quality and clinical relevance of the learned reward signal, rather than reward density alone.

-The most pronounced differences are observed for treatment burden.
-Deviations from the CN-PR policy correspond to substantially larger increases in both vasopressor and IV fluid administration, reflected in steeper regression slopes relative to baseline policies.
-This suggests that the CN-PR policy achieves favorable outcomes with lower intervention intensity, whereas outcome-based rewards exhibit flatter relationships, consistent with comparatively more aggressive treatment strategies.
+The largest differences were observed for treatment burden.
+Deviations from the CN-PR policy corresponded to substantially larger increases in both vasopressor and IV fluid administration, reflected by steeper regression slopes relative to baseline policies.
+These findings suggest that the CN-PR policy achieves favorable outcomes with lower intervention intensity, whereas outcome-based rewards are associated with comparatively more aggressive treatment strategies.

-These patterns are preserved in external validation on the AmsterdamUMCdb cohort.
-The CN-PR policy maintains comparable performance for mortality while retaining stronger associations with recovery-related outcomes and treatment burden (Supplementary Table~S6).
-Although absolute effect sizes are attenuated, the relative ordering of policies remains consistent, supporting the robustness and generalizability of the learned reward.
+These patterns were preserved during external validation on the AmsterdamUMCdb cohort.
+Although absolute effect sizes were attenuated, the CN-PR policy maintained comparable performance for mortality while retaining stronger associations with recovery-related outcomes and treatment burden relative to baseline rewards (Supplementary Table~S6).
+The relative ordering of policies remained consistent across datasets, supporting the robustness and generalizability of the learned reward.

-By contrast, the random policy shows weak or inconsistent associations across all outcomes in both datasets, confirming that the observed relationships are not driven by generic action variability.
-Although observational, these findings indicate that alignment with the CN-PR policy is associated with more favorable and treatment-efficient clinical trajectories.
+By contrast, the random policy demonstrated weak or inconsistent associations across all outcomes in both datasets, indicating that the observed relationships were not driven by generic action variability alone.
+Although these analyses are observational rather than causal, the findings suggest that alignment with the CN-PR policy is associated with more favorable and treatment-efficient clinical trajectories.